How can we help? Please choose a category for immediate help.

 Do you need additional help?

-health and safety benefits to its occupants and added economic value to its owners.
+LEED certification of a building project provides third-party acknowledgement that the building meets green building performance standards and will deliver health and safety benefits to its occupants and added economic value to its owners.
 Registration and the certification process are fee-based processes, with fees based on the size of the building project and membership in USGBC.
 For more information visit www.usgbc.org.

 Commercial buildings as defined by standard building codes are eligible for certification.
 Building occupancies may include—but are not limited to—offices, retail and service establishments, institutional buildings (e.g., libraries, schools, museums, churches, etc.), hotels, and residential buildings of four or more habitable stories.

 If you are unsure whether the LEED standard applies to your project, the USGBC encourages the project team to tally a potential point total using the LEED Rating System checklist.
 The project is a viable candidate for LEED certification if it can meet all prerequisites and achieve a minimum of 26 points.